With Bitcoin (BTC), you are your own bank.

 - NEVER enter your seed into any website or let anyone see it.

 These steps are a little inconvenient.
-In my experience though, it’s worth the effort for the peace of mind against robbery, fire, flood, or other unfortunate circumstances.
+At least for me, it’s worth the effort for the peace of mind against robbery, fire, flood, or other unfortunate circumstances.

 I talk about this in my Ledger Nano S review, so check that out if you’re interested.